Import Active Directory users

 - Scroll to the bottom of the page.
 Click Save Settings.

-Just In Time (JIT) provisioning enables automatic user account creation in Okta the first time a user authenticates with AD Delegated Authentication, Desktop SSOAn acronym for single sign-on.
+Just In Time (JIT) provisioning enables automatic user account creation in Okta the first time a user authenticates with Active Directory (AD) Delegated AuthenticationAuthentication is distinct from authorization, which is the process of giving individuals access to system objects based on their identity.
+Authentication merely ensures that the individual is who he or she claims to be, but says nothing about the access rights of the individual.
+Authentication methods and protocols include direct auth, delegated auth, SAML, SWA, WS-Fed, and OpenID Connect., Desktop SSOAn acronym for single sign-on.
 In a SSO system, a user logs in once to the system and can access multiple systems without being prompted to sign in for each one.
 Okta is a cloud-based SSO platform that allows users to enter one name and password to access multiple applications.
 Users can access all of their web applications, both behind the firewall and in the cloud, with a single sign in.
 Okta provides a seamless experience across PCs, laptops, tablets, and smartphones., or inbound SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
-The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP..
+The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IdP, and the SP.
+Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
+The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
+On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
+IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on an app, sending a SAMLResponse to the configured SP.
+A session is established with the SP, and the end user is authenticated..

-- If you have delegated authentication enabled, you do not need to import users from AD first for JIT provisioning to create Okta accounts.
+If delegated authentication is enabled, you do not need to import users from AD first for JIT provisioning to create Okta accounts.

 When users are imported from AD, Okta intelligently processes the results of the user import.
 Matching algorithms are applied to analyze the incoming AD users and to determine if there is a match to existing Okta users or to accounts that you have imported.
 During import and account creation, a duplicate account is created in Okta that mirrors (field mapping and data) and is associated with the imported AD account.

-- Navigate to Directory > Directory Integration > Active Directory > Import.
+- On the Okta Admin Console, click Directory > Directory Integrations > Active Directory > Import.

 - Review the imported users and the matching Okta user assignments.
 Click the down arrow in the upper right-hand corner of the Okta user to modify the Okta user assignments as follows: